amyli785/fritter-backend/README.md

 **Returns**

-- A success message
+- a success message
-- The new group object
+- an object with the details of the new group, excluding the members

 **Throws**

+- `403` if the user is not logged in
 - `400` if `name` is not in correct format or missing in the req
-- `403` if the user is not logged in
 - `409` if the user already has a group named `name`

 #### `GET /api/groups/:name` - Get the details of the view group

 **Returns**

-- The group object, including the list of group members.
+- an object with the details of the group, including the group members

 **Throws**